nevinera/lhm/README.md

 to prevent accidental data loss.
 After successful or failed LHM migrations, these leftover tables must be cleaned up.

+**Note:** When developing locally or running tests, LHM runs 'inline' by default, meaning that the extra table is not used and the original table is not replaced.
+If this behavior is not desirable for your project, you can disable it by setting `Lhm.disallow_inline!` in the appropriate environment file or initializer.

 ### Usage with ProxySQL
 LHM can recover from connection loss.
 However, when used in conjunction with ProxySQL, there are multiple ways that connection loss could induce data loss (if triggered by a failover).
 Therefore  it will perform additional checks to